ethz-mrl/supereight2/doc/supereight2_release_procedure.md

 <!-- SPDX-FileCopyrightText: 2021-2025 Smart Robotics Lab, Imperial College London, Technical University of Munich -->
 <!-- SPDX-License-Identifier: BSD-3-Clause -->

-# Supereight release procedure
+# supereight2 release procedure

-The process to follow when making a new supereight release.
+The process to follow when making a new supereight2 release.
 The `main` branch should always point to the latest release.